Mandai Wildlife Reserve will introduce a new kind of “wildlife” to its grounds—not animals, but Autonomous Mobile Robots (AMRs)—from April next year.

 Developed by Singapore-based software firm Autove with GenAI software based on IBM’s Watsonx platform, this digital guide greets visitors with wayfinding, and answers park-related questions.

 It uses a large language model trained on Mandai Wildlife data.
 Visitors can converse with it in English to ask for directions or information.
-Currently available in English, the avatar will be able to converse in 16 languages, including Malay and Thai, during the pilot.
+When fully completed, the avatar will be able to converse in 16 languages including Malay and Thai.

 IBM AI engineer Ang Ai Kiar told Techgoondu that the LLM has undergone rigorous testing to ensure that it provides responses that are accurate.